a15n/andrewscheuermann/README.md

 Primary Features
 ---------
-* **Parralax Scrolling**: The landing page features parralex scrolling and is a visual representation of my resume and the story of how I became a software engineer.
-Big credit to [Petr Tichy](http://ihatetomatoes.net/simple-parallax-scrolling-tutorial/) for the parralax scrolling tutorial.
+* **Parallax Scrolling**: The landing page features parallax scrolling and is a visual representation of my resume and the story of how I became a software engineer.
+Big credit to [Petr Tichy](http://ihatetomatoes.net/simple-parallax-scrolling-tutorial/) for the parallax scrolling tutorial.
 ```
 <!-- HTML -->
 <section id="slide-7" class="homeSlide">